Command Usage

 You can use:

-to start the tick monitor, only reporting ticks which exceed a percentage increase from the average tick duration./spark tickmonitor --threshold-tick <milliseconds>
+/spark tickmonitor --threshold <percent>to start the tick monitor, only reporting ticks which exceed a percentage increase from the average tick duration./spark tickmonitor --threshold-tick <milliseconds>to start the tick monitor, only reporting ticks which exceed the given duration in milliseconds./spark tickmonitor --without-gcto start the tick monitor, and disable reports about GC activity.

 Memory